ixmaps/IXmapsClient/README.md

 ## Developing IXnode

+Since IXnode is an open source project, anyone can download its sources, inspect them, and make pull requests which can be integrated into the main project for fixes and improvements.

 ### Install and build packages

 You will need the iojs version of node. iojs is currently version 2.0.1.
 For installation, https://github.com/creationix/nvm seems to work well.
 Once installed, use `nvm install iojs`